 Papers should be between 4 and 10 pages long, and authors are encouraged to submit a paper of length proportional to its contribution.
 References are not included in the paper length.
 If your research contribution requires only 4, 7, or 9 pages (plus references), please submit a paper of that length.
 Reviewers will be instructed to weigh the contribution of a submission relative to its length, so papers with a length disproportional to their contribution will be rejected.
 In exceptional cases, the authors may be requested to shorten papers for the camera ready stage.
 Shorter, more focused papers (akin to Notes or Short Papers in previous years) are encouraged, and will be reviewed appropriately.

-All paper submissions must be made in the SIGCHI papers format.
+All paper submissions must be made using the SIGCHI proceedings template from ACM SIGCHI proceedings format (preferred) or from SIGCHI’s Github repo.
 As an ACM conference, MobileHCI papers will appear in the ACM Digital Library and citation indices.

 Presentation at the Conference